-King County needs more sidewalks, trails and bicycle lanes and storage facilities to improve bike and pedestrian access to transit.
-The Puget Sound Regional Council's (PSRC) Transportation 2040 plan describes the region's bicycle and pedestrian needs, and King County is planning for regional trail expansion and improved connections to transit.
+King County needs more sidewalks, trails and bicycle lanes as well as storage facilities to improve bike and pedestrian access to transit.
+The Puget Sound Regional Council's Transportation 2040 plan describes the region's bicycle and pedestrian needs, and King County is planning for regional trail expansion and improved connections to transit.